Can I Give My Puppy Table Scraps?

 Health Risks of Table Scraps

 As a responsible owner, it's important to be aware of the potential health risks associated with feeding table scraps to your .
-While it may be tempting to share your delicious meals with your companion, doing so can have adverse effects on their health.
+While it may be tempting to share your delicious meals with your canine companion, doing so can have adverse effects on their health.
 Let's take a closer look at some of the risks involved.

 Obesity

 One of the main health risks associated with feeding table scraps to your dog is the possibility of obesity.
 Just like humans, dogs need a balanced diet to maintain a healthy weight.
 Table scraps, especially those high in fat and calories, can easily lead to weight gain in dogs.
-Obesity not only puts a strain on their joints and organs, but it can also increase the risk of developing other health issues such as diabetes and heart disease.
+Obesity not only puts a strain on their joints and organs, but it can also increase the risk of developing other such as diabetes and heart disease.

 Digestive Issues